Pyramid Seeds

 The findings reflect a larger trend as state-level legalization expands, making legal cannabis more accessible.
 Many modern cannabis consumers are using the plant for wellness rather than purely recreational indulgence, according to ongoing polling data.

 Experts note that this is not the first study to highlight the effects of marijuana legalization on consumer habits.
-Ricardo, co-founder of Pyramid Seeds, pointed to previous research showing that cannabis use influences not only alcohol consumption but also reliance on pharmaceuticals.
+Co-founder of Pyramid Seeds, pointed to previous research showing that cannabis use influences not only alcohol consumption but also reliance on pharmaceuticals.

 "This is not the first study of its kind.
 Previous research has already confirmed that marijuana legalization significantly reduces the use of sleeping pills and antidepressants.
 In other words, legal and responsible cannabis consumption helps people move away from pharmaceutical and drug dependencies," Ricardo said.